Does light therapy for acne work? Experts explain the science as our beauty editor tries it

 • Purple light: A combination of both, which will do all of the above.

-Beauty editor Rhiannon Derbyshire tests light therapy for acne, this collage two shots of her with clear skin - one with, one without makeup
+Beauty editor Rhiannon tests light therapy for acne – this collage shows two shots of her with clear skin, one with (left) and one without makeup (right)

-Senior Beauty Editor Rhiannon Derbyshire shows her clear skin, both without and with makeup.
+Senior beauty editor Rhiannon Derbyshire shows her clear skin, both without and with makeup, after regular LED mask use

 (Image credit: Rhiannon Derbyshire)

-As with most skincare, consistency is the way to see results.
-So the occasional light therapy treatment at a salon is great, but forking out $100/£80 a go isn't sustainable for most people.
-Buying an at-home LED mask could be the answer to the question of how to get rid of acne, especially if you commit to using it daily.
+As with most skincare products, consistency is the key to seeing results.
+So the occasional light therapy treatment at a salon is great, but forking out £80 a pop for regular sessions isn't viable for most people.
+Investing in an at-home LED mask could be the answer to the question of how to get rid of acne, especially if you commit to using it daily.

-What seems like a huge financial investment to begin with (I admit, I winced at the price of mine), does start to feel logical when you break it down.
+What seems like a huge financial investment to begin with (I'll readily admit that I winced at the price of mine) does start to make more sense when you break it down.
 Spending money on the best skincare devices makes more sense than spending hundreds on luxe face cream.
-Creams, serums, and lotions are single-use, and expire, whereas you can use devices over and over for years.
-You could also split the cost with a friend, and share it if that would work better for you.
+Creams, serums and lotions are single-use, and expire, whereas you can use devices over and over for years.
+You could also split the cost with a friend or somebody you lived with and share it if that would work better for you.

-I truly believe that the best thing I ever did for my skin was using an LED treatment mask every day.
-What once began as a cautious, borderline pessimistic investigation turned into a game-changing, non-negotiable part of my skincare regime.
-Truly, it’s the best skincare device I've tested, if not one of the best skincare products I've ever used.
+I truly believe that the best thing I have ever done for my skin was using an LED treatment mask every day.
+What started out as a cautious, borderline pessimistic investigation turned into a game-changing, non-negotiable part of my skincare regime.
+Truly, it’s the best skincare device I've tested – if not one of the best skincare products I've ever used.

-I alternate between the red and blue light on my mask and occasionally use a mix of both for a bit of a change.
-My skin is bright, clear and I haven't had any acne for weeks, not even one zit!
-I can't overestimate how incredible that is, my skin hasn't been this flawless since I was a toddler.
+I alternate between the red and blue light settings on my mask and occasionally use a combination of both when I want to change things up.
+My skin is bright, clear and I haven't had any acne for weeks (not even one spot!).
+I can't overestimate how incredible that is, as my skin hasn't been this flawless since I was a toddler.

 If you're thinking about trying light therapy for acne, you won't be disappointed.
-Not only will it help reduce blemishes, but your skin will also look brighter, smoother, and radiant.
-Thank me later.
+Not only will it help reduce blemishes, but in my experience your skin will also look brighter, smoother and radiant.
+You can thank me later.

 Rhiannon Derbyshire